CNC

 with matching keys to suit the handwheel and it just bolted on and felt perfectly rigid.

-So I tried to design the plate in LibreCAD but decided to write a file to be converted into LibreCAD commands which I shall include.
+So I tried to transfer the plate design into LibreCAD to get DXF but decided to write a file to be converted into LibreCAD commands which I shall include.
+This allows me to keep the design separate from the dimensions.

 Here is a list of the files for the Z-axis system in the archive.